linpengcheng/PurefunctionPipelineDataflow/doc/Intel_RISC_V.md

 Prediction: Intel will use RISC-V plus x86 compatibility layer to develop a new generation of "warehouse/workshop model" CPU.
 It will not only reverse the competitive situation with Apple M1, but also open up the market for IoT CPUs.

+If developing the x86 compatibility layer is too troublesome, there is a quick solution, because my "warehouse/workshop model" naturally supports heterogeneous computing and can provide 1 or 2 x86 cores in the CPU to execute x86 instructions specifically to provide compatibility.

 Intel has been in a lot of trouble recently.
 There is an Apple M1 chip using my warehouse/workshop model on the front, which not only greatly beats Intel’s CPU in performance, but also maintains a greater energy-saving advantage.
 In addition, as I said in the blog post, M1 also There is a lot of space for optimization.